 What are two of your most memorable experiences diving/swimming with sharks?

 My most memorable come from my childhood on The Great Barrier Reef.
-I also have some recent encounters ill never forget such as swimming with three great whites, seeing a great hammerhead so large I thought it was a whale and swimming with baby black tip sharks in Tahiti.
+I also have some recent encounters I will never forget such as swimming with three great whites, seeing a great hammerhead so large I thought it was a whale and swimming with baby black tip sharks in Tahiti.

-There is a stigma around sharks and many believe they will eat you alive if you encounter one and there’s this overall fear of them amongst many.
+There is a stigma around sharks and many believe they will eat you alive if you encounter one.
 Have you every felt slightly in danger during one of your shark encounters?
 And what can you tell those who are afraid of them?

 I have never been afraid in one of my encounters, I have however gotten out of the water during a few.
 It's always wise to remember sharks are very dangerous, but what makes them dangerous is a situation.
 I pick my moments, clean water, eye contact, all these little things make a difference during an encounter.
 If a shark is in hunting mode, it's wise to respect that.
 For people who are afraid of them, I'd encourage them to log onto my website and read my surfing guide to sharks which explains a lot about why and how sharks attack people, as soon as you build your knowledge base you know what situations to watch out for.